‘In 1996, influenced by work of photographer Mike Disfarmer, I started to use film to make large format portraits of people…’

-living within a two-mile radius of where I was staying, out in the bush, in the West African Republic of The Gambia.
-Having to work sparingly with my materials, I decided to make no more than two exposures per subject with my 8×10 view camera.
+Living within a rural community, 2km from the nearest main road, in the small West African Republic of The Gambia, Florio had to work sparingly with his materials, thus he decided to make no more than two exposures per subject with his 8×10 view camera.

 Pigment prints on Hahnemühle archival glossy fine art photographic paper.

 Buy Prints – everything you need to know + prices, sizes, and editions

 We have curated a selection of the ‘Makasutu‘ portraits here on the gallery site.
 To view the complete series please visit Jason Florio’s website floriophoto.com – Contact the gallery for all sales queries

 Is a multi award-winning fine art, and documentary photographer - he recently won the prestigious Magnum Photography Awards 2017, in the Photojournalism category.
 British-born, he is currently living in between West Africa and Malta ...Read more in 'Meet the Photographer'

 'Not only have I watched Jason grow in stature as a photographer, but I have seen an incredible drive and a focused direction grow as well.
 Jason is now a multi-award winning photographer who has shown in museums and galleries' - Stella Kramer, Pulitzer Prize-winning photo editor and creative consultant, NYC

 'Jason Florio's work is breath-taking!
 I've used his photography in my favorite projects, and his pieces steal the show!
 Helen Jones-Florio is so great to work with and I highly recommend!' - Amanda Hark, Hark+Osbourne Interior Design